 I am a practicing fine artist and began in early 2013 with a self-hosted show at Le Garage Café in Winnipeg.

 Around the same time, I also visited Neechi Commons when its doors first opened.
 It was there that I spoke with the curator, Arlea Ashcroft, and after seeing my work, she asked me to have an exhibition at Neechi Niche.
 That was a wonderful experience that led me down a path of connecting with other artists and organizations.

-Since then, I’ve shown my work at exhibitions such as Manitoba Art Expo, and through connections made, I also began facilitating art.
+Since then, I’ve shown my work at exhibitions such as Manitoba Art Expo, and Wolseley’s Envision Festival of the Arts, and through connections made while showing and selling my work, I also began facilitating art.
 In 2014, I joined the Steering Committee and was the Art Collaboration Facilitator for the Building Leaders in Women of Tomorrow program at Winnipeg’s Wahbung Abinoonjiiag Inc.